6 WAYS TO STAY MOTIVATED

 I’m not saying but a bottle of Prosecco every time you run another Kilometer (I mean it’s not a bad idea actually) but find some way to capture those achievements.
 Buy yourself some flowers, treat yourself to a relaxing evening and a good soak in the bath, light some candles, buy the latest Elle Magazine.... you get the picture, and it doesn't need to be expensive either.

+You could also try writing them down in your journal and then taking some time each week to look over them.
 No matter how small the win, getting it down on paper is a great reminder of what you have achieved, and will give you a boost!

-You could also do this by making a note in your diary or journal, the key thing is to be able to remind yourself somehow.
+The key thing is to be able to remind yourself somehow.
 It’s so easy to forget, to look back and think you have achieved nothing (even when you have) and then give up.
 And we don’t want that.

 - Surround yourself with positivity